surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/samples/Redirecting-Data-with-Out---Cmdlets.md

 Get-Process | Out-File -FilePath C:\temp\processlist.txt -Encoding ASCII
 ```

-`Out-file` formats file contents to look like console output.
+`Out-File` formats file contents to look like console output.
 This causes the output to be truncated
 just as it's in a console window in most circumstances.
 For example, if you run the following
 command: